 Thoughtful leaders seem to be quite rare in the workplace.
-That doesn’t mean that these rare birds don’t exist.
+That doesn’t mean that these rare people don’t exist.
 It would be good to work in a world where thoughtful leadership was the norm.

-What is a thoughtful leader?
+What is a Thoughtful Leader?

 Well, the name is a giveaway.
 A thoughtful leader is a leader who thinks more than your average leader.
-Everybody thinks, you say.
-Well, that’s true.

-A thoughtful leader thinks often about the impact her behaviour, actions and leadership has on the people around her.
+The thoughtful leader thinks often about the impact of her behaviour, actions and leadership on the people around her.

-A thoughtful leader thinks about the ramifications of decisions before he makes them.
+A thoughtful leader thinks about the impact of decisions before he makes them.
 Let’s look at some more specific characteristics of thoughtful leaders.

 When they make decisions, thoughtful leaders think about how this may impact their team.
-They use phrases like “If that was me I’d feel…” to try to understand how others are responding to situations.
+They use phrases like “If that was me, I’d feel…” to try to understand how others are responding to situations.

-A thoughtful leader talks to his team to see whether he has the right perspective of somebody else’s behaviour.
+A thoughtful leader talks to his team to see whether he has the right opinion of somebody else’s behaviour.
 Empathy is a developed skill that comes from observing behaviour in others and understanding the true reasons behind it, rather than just guessing.

-When a thoughtful leader is upset or angry, they look inward to try to understand why they feel that way, when it isn’t immediately obvious.
-When somebody around them is unhappy or upset, a thoughtful leader will look inwards to examine whether they could have perhaps acted to create a different outcome.
+When a thoughtful leader is upset or angry, they look inward to try to understand these feelings, if it isn’t immediately obvious.
+When somebody around them is unhappy or upset, a thoughtful leader will look inwards to see whether they could have perhaps acted to create a different outcome.

-Leaders who aren’t perceptive will often stumble into situations and make decisions that aren’t suitable.
+Leaders who aren’t perceptive will often stumble into situations and make decisions that aren’t appropriate.
 They’ll upset people and cause conflict.
 A thoughtful leader knows that conflict is sometimes necessary, but it should never be unexpected.

 A thoughtful leader understands how her team is feeling, so she knows when she needs to push back and say no to unreasonable requests.
 She knows when she needs to take a stand, because if she doesn’t, bad things will happen.
 This is why a thoughtful leader is not a pushover.